encryption4all/irmaseal-tb-addon/README.md

 ## Prerequisites

-The `yarn` package manager, or alternatively `npm`, is required to build this addon.
+Node and a package manager like `yarn`, or alternatively `npm`, are required to build the addon.
+Building the addon was tested on:

+-   node `v17.9.0`,
+-   yarn `v1.22.18`.

 ## Building